 SEE THE COMMUNITY NEWS PAGE FOR HOLIDAY OR SPECIAL OCCASION HOURS.

 DeKalb County Extension's Mobile Farmers Market at Mainstreet Clubhouse Parking Lot - SEASONALLY (June through September) EACH Wednesdays from 5pm-7pm

-It's Official!
-Maintreet Community is once again a DeKalb County Extension Mobile Farmers Market site resuming June 5, 2017 from 5pm-7pm!
+Maintreet Community was once again a DeKalb County Extension Mobile Farmers Market site this past season from June 5, 2017 from 5pm-7pm!

-Every Wednesday through September 27, 2017, DeKalb County Extension Services will provide a farmers market on wheels located in the Clubhouse parking lot.
-It brings fresh and affordably priced fruits and vegetables to our community.
-They will also provide recipes and demonstrate easy ways to prepare healthy foods.
+Every Wednesday through September 27, 2017, DeKalb County Extension Services provided a farmers market on wheels located in the Clubhouse parking lot.
+It brought fresh and affordably priced fruits and vegetables to our community.
+They also provided recipes and demonstrate easy ways to prepare healthy foods.

-Cash, Credit, Debit, and EBT cards are accepted.
+Cash, Credit, Debit, and EBT cards were accepted for payment of goods.
 For more information, call DeKalb County Extension directly at 404-298-4080.
 We are proud to be a Mobile Farmer's Market Site!
-As always, we'll See You There in the summer of 2018!!!
+We hope to See You There in the summer of 2018!!!